shingkid/shingkid/README.md

 [My Webpage](https://www.janeseah.com) • [Email](mailto:seah.jane@gmail.com) • [LinkedIn](https://www.linkedin.com/in/janeseah) • [Twitter](https://twitter.com/shingkid)

 <!--
-- 🔭 I’m currently working on an analytics and distribution platform for investment research. 📊📈📉

-**shingkid/shingkid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- 🔭 I’m currently working on a smart fire evacuation and rescue system 🚨🚒🔥 **shingkid/shingkid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: